ai-ml-fan/Insight-Data-Fan-Analytics/README.md

 # Details of Implementation

 ### Program Details :

 Program Name : process_log.py

 Program Type: Python source

-Input Arguments : The python file accepts the path of the input log file as an argument although this is not manadatory.
+Input Arguments :
+   The python file accepts the path of the input log file as an argument although this is not manadatory.
-By default, the code will use ./input/log.txt as input..
+   By default, the code will use ./input/log.txt as input.

-Output Arguments : The python file accepts as arguments, the names of the 4 output files that will be created by the program.
+Output Arguments :
+   The python file accepts as arguments, the names of the 4 output files that will be created by the program.

    The files will be generated as follows:
           - the first output will list the 10 most active hosts,
           - the second output file will contain the 10 top busiest 1-hour periods,
-- the thirs file lists the 10 most requested resource, as determined by number of requests and size of the resource and
+          - the third file lists the 10 most requested resource, as determined by number of requests and size of the resource and
-- lastly the last file lists the log entries flagged as likely threats that should be blocked
+          - Finally, the last file lists the log entries flagged as likely threats that should be blocked

    The code does not require any mandatory parameters.
    One or more parameters can be provided as long as they are in order.(the arguments are recognized by position..)

+Assumptions :
-Assumptions : The program does not create directories.
+   The program does not create directories.
    It is assumed that the path of the output files exist and execution environment, has the appropriate privileges to write the output to the directories.

 ### Usage :